Or did you click just to see what all we had to offer of each?

 3) ABOVE GROUND

 AND now that we’ve covered the stuff below and on the ground, let’s rise above it.
 We also offer rappelling, ziplining and a variety of other rope things and drop stuff.
-Mammoth Cave Adventures offers an aerial course, a drop tower and a series of ziplines for the tarzan in you.
-Hidden River Cave also offers a rappel down the mouth of their cave and a short zip line over the cave as well, due to Covid-19 this is currently not offered.
+Adventures of Mammoth Cave offers an aerial course, a drop tower and a series of ziplines for the Tarzan in you.
+Hidden River Cave normally offers a rappel down the mouth of their cave and a short zip line over the cave as well, due to Covid-19 this is currently not offered.

 4) CANOEING or KAYAKING